julien-muke/deploy-nextjs-app-on-aws-amplify/README.md

 ![Screenshot 2024-06-19 at 13 00 55](https://github.com/julien-muke/deploy-nextjs-app-on-aws-amplify/assets/110755734/93bbf786-cf86-4b88-ad1f-9b62c020fd00)

-## ➡️ Step 4 - Set up a custom domain in AWS Route 53
+## ➡️ Step 4 - Configure the custom domain in AWS Amplify with AWS Route 53

 To add a custom domain managed by Route 53: